ntustison/Histograms/Text/intro.md

 [@Hartigan:1979aa] to minimize the within-class variance of its intensities can be viewed as an alternative optimization strategy for determining a nonlinear mapping between histograms for a clinically-based MR intensity standardization.
-Although manual k-means initialization is often used where representative voxels are selected for each class by the operator, linear binning can be considered a type of automated initialization.
-However, k-means does constitute an algorithmic approach with additional degrees of flexibility over linear binning as it employs basic prior knowledge in the form of a generic clustering desideratum for optimizing a type of MR intensity standardization[^1]
+K-means does constitute an algorithmic approach with additional degrees of flexibility and sophistication over linear binning as it employs basic prior knowledge in the form of a generic clustering desideratum for optimizing a type of MR intensity standardization.[^1] Although manual k-means initialization is sometimes used where representative voxels are selected for each class by the operator, the linear binning strategy of equally spaced cluster centers is often used as a type of k-means automated initialization.

 [^1]: The prior knowledge for histogram mapping is the general machine learning heuristic of clustering samples based on the minimizing within-class distance while simultaneously maximizing the between-class distance.
-In the case of k-means, this "distance" is the variance as optimizing based on the Euclidean distance is NP-hard.
+In the case of k-means, this "distance" is the intensity variance as optimizing based on the Euclidean distance is NP-hard.

 Histogram-based optimization is used in conjunction with spatial considerations in the approach detailed in [@Tustison:2011aa].
 Based on a well-established